 Members and Friends of the Madison Historical Society

-We are grateful for all donations, large and small, that ensured that the schoolhouse on the green remains at the heart of Madison.
+We are grateful for all the donations, large and small, that have ensured that the schoolhouse on the green remains at the heart of Madison.
 All donations are tax deductible to the fullest extent of the law.

 Madison’s Heritage: Historical Sketches of Madison, Connecticut.
 Edited by Philip S. Platt.
 Madison, CT: Madison Historical Society, 1964

 Madison: Three Hundred Years by the Sea: Farmers and Fisherman; Sailors and Summer Folk.
 Edited by Stephen P. Elliott.
 Madison, CT: Madison Bicentennial Committee, 1976